coreytcallaghan/non-English-translations/content/about-this-site/_index.md

 weight: 1
 ---

-This site was put together to host some non-English translations of a Community Pages published in PLoS Biology: XXXXXXX.
+This site was put together to host some non-English translations of a Community Pages published in PLoS Biology: https://doi.org/10.1371/journal.pbio.3001843.

 Currently, the piece has been translated into the following languages: